Cookers buyer's guide

 All cookers are rated on a scale of ‘A’ to ‘G’ according to their energy efficiency.
 ‘A’ rated appliances are most efficient and are therefore cheaper to run and better for the environment, while ‘G’ rated appliances are the least efficient.

 Any gas appliance installed in a multi-occupancy dwelling has to be fitted with a flame failure device by law.
 Always check your cooker has one listed as a feature before you make your purchase, as otherwise installation of your appliance will be refused.

 Don’t leave anything to chance, Tesco can install your gas or electric cooker for you, if you include installation as part of your order.
 We can even disconnect your old cooker and replace with the new one, though this will cost you more.

 Alternatively look out for selected items with the ‘Take Home Today’ logo.
 These items are available in selected stores for same day collection.

 Cookers features & videos

-Download the new issue free for iOS and Android
+Download the September issue free for iOS and Android